Clinical Translational Research (CTR) Portal

 What if I only want specific services such as biostatistics assistance, clinical procedures, or access to research facilities?

-Requests for limited assistance, such as biostatistics or access to space, are processed in an expedited manner.
-Please register your project and follow the instructions above to request services.
+Requests for limited assistance, such as biostatistics or access to space, are processed in a timely manner.
+Please follow the instructions above to request services.

 When can a study begin using services?

-How long does an Administrative Review take to complete?
+How long does a request for services review take to complete?

 What does the status of my request mean?

-- View Read Only of Currently In-Review Request: A request is currently being reviewed by CTSI; you may view your request, but may not modify or submit an additional request.
+- In Review: A request is currently being reviewed by CTSI; you may view your request, make modifications to the content, or submit additional service requests.

-If your request status is "Request Services' or "Modify/Submit In-Process Request," you may access your request and make changes, save your progress, or submit completed applications.
-If your request status is "View Read Only of Currently In-Review Request," please contact the CTSI Research Navigator at 612-626-2318, email@example.com.
+If your request status is classified as “Pending Submission” or “In Review”, you may access your request and make changes, save your progress, or submit additional service requests.
+If your request status is marked “Completed”, please contact the CTSI Research Navigator at 612-625-CTSI (2874) or email@example.com.

-Who can I contact for help with the Request for Services system?
+Who can I contact for help with my service request?

 The Invoice Manager module is used by CTSI and departmental personnel to distribute, review, and approve charges for services provided by CTSI.